 Work with a diverse range of influencers

-Whether you work with influencers on an affiliate or strictly PR basis, you need to ensure the list of people you partner with is diverse.
+Whether you work with influencers on an affiliate marketing or strictly PR basis, you need to ensure the list of people you partner with is diverse.
 Representation has always mattered but, now more than ever, consumers are happy to call out a lack of diversity in marketing campaigns — and with good reason.
 So, you need to keep this in mind when you’re recruiting influencers to promote your brand.

 The most popular bloggers and Instagram influencers tend to have similar looks and lifestyles, but things are changing, and you can help to accelerate this shift.
 In order to diversify your influencer base, it’s likely you’ll need to work with online personalities who have slightly smaller followings — at least to begin with.
 However, this won’t necessarily mean that your campaigns are going to reach fewer people.